 Conclusion: PUs containing place names in their structure have social, geographic and historical associations that are part of the background and communicative knowledge of native speakers.
 Facts and events of the distant past, religion, literature, customs and traditions of the nation stimulated the formation of ITS with an element of toponym.
-They contain culturally significant and historically related information, as a wide range of extralinguistic factors contributed to their origin.
-Thus, the national-cultural component toponym plays an important role in the semantics of such units.
-2) Although most of the analyzed PU groups have similar characteristics, functions and come from the same sources in both languages, it is almost impossible to find exact parallels, except for international PU (biblical, mythological) in other languages, as they relate to unique - cultural concepts and realities every nation.
+They contain culturally significant and historically related information, as a wide range of extralinguistic factors contributed to their Thus, the national-cultural origin. component of the toponym plays an important role in the semantics of such units.
+2) Although most of the analyzed PU similar groups have characteristics, functions and come from the same sources in both languages, it is almost impossible to find exact parallels, except for international mythological) PU (biblical, in other languages, as they relate to unique cultural concepts and realities every nation.
 Place names have various meanings and connotations due to culture specific associations.
-Symbolic and stereotypical meanings of place names that were formed for long periods of time affect the overall connotation of a unit. toponymical phraseologies, Thus, in whether the unit is positively negatively marked heavily depends on the place name in the structure of a phraseological unit.
+Symbolic and stereotypical of place meanings for long names that were formed of time affect the overall periods of connotation a unit.
+Thus. in toponymical phraseologies, whether the unit is positively or negatively marked heavily depends on the place name in the structure of a phraseological unit.